tfr42/maven-course-examples/examples/versioneye_maven_plugin/README.md

 The [VersionEye Maven Plugin](https://github.com/versioneye/versioneye_maven_plugin) is a Maven Plugin for the [VersionEye API](https://www.versioneye.com/api/).

-The [maven](https://github.com/versioneye/versioneye_maven_plugin) plugin for [VersionEye](https://www.versioneye.com/) helps you to create/update a project at VersionEye.
-VersionEye is a Notification System for Software Libraries.
+The [maven](https://github.com/versioneye/versioneye_maven_plugin) plugin for [VersionEye](https://www.versioneye.com/) helps you to create/update a project at VersionEye, which is a Notification System for Software Libraries.
 It will help you to keep your projects up-to-date and automatically notify you about outdated dependencies and license violations.
 You can check it out here: [www.versioneye.com](https://www.versioneye.com/).

 This plugin is specially required if you have a reactor build, a big Maven project with parent pom and children.
 The VersionEye plugin is resolving all dependencies and variables locally and only sends the results to the VersionEye API.